Treatment of Obstruction

 CDCR / JONES tube / PG tube

-If the "tear duct" obstruction is beyond repair, It might be necessary to surgically implant an artificial "tear duct" behind the inner corner of the eyelids to drain the tears into the nose.
+If the "tear duct" obstruction is beyond repair, It may possibly be necessary to surgically implant an artificial "tear duct" behind the inner corner of the eyelids to drain the tears into the nose.
 The artificial "tear duct" is made of Pyrex glass and is called a "Jones tube." or Putterman-Gladstone (PG) tube.

 In 1961, Lester T. Jones and Gunther Weiss paired up to develop a solution for tear duct problems.
 They developed highly specialized glass tubes (called "Lester T. Jones Tear Duct Tubes") designed for insertion into the nasolacrimal duct.
 The body develops scar tissue around the tube, which holds it in place, forming a new permanent tear duct.